OmniFlix/launchpad-contracts/contracts/minters/multi-mint-oem/README.md

 Drop is a configuration for a set of tokens.
 It includes the following parameters:

-- `new_token_details`: Token details such as name, symbol, description, and preview_uri.
+- `token_details`: Token details such as name, symbol, description, and preview_uri.
 - `price`: The price of the token.
 - `start_time`: The start time of the trading.
 - `end_time`: The end time of the trading.